MarcelSimader/SEPModules/README.md

 The package is of the following structure:
 - ### maths

-  - ### SEPMaths
-    For mathematical operations, helper functions, and classes.

   - ### SEPAlgebra
     Provides classes and functions for performing computations on algebraic structures.